JoshChubi/Academic/Spring2019/Discrete Math/Probability/README.md

 # Probability
-Sevral Functions to test estimate probality of given scenario
+Sevral Functions to estimate probality of given scenario